DR Concert Hall

 With DR Concert Hall, Denmark gets a national and international concert venue and a new architectural landmark for the capital.
 The complex, part of the TV network’s new Headquarters in Copenhagen, contains all facilities for Danish Broadcasting Corporation’s music production.

 Nouvel’s design encloses a series of volumes, housing a different program or function, in a 45 meter tall rectangular box with transparent blue “screen” walls.
 The building will be constantly changing depending on the lighting conditions and the time of day; both revealing and concealing the interior.
 At night the building lights up with images projected on the “screen.”

-The architecture dematerializes and becomes a matter of light
+The architecture dematerializes and becomes a matter of light and surface effects.

-The first idea for the building was the concept of the blue screen, a kind of lantern magic, because of the exceptional situation of the urban condition being a new development.
+|The first idea for the building was the concept of the blue screen, a kind of lantern magic, because of the exceptional situation of the urban condition being a new development.
 I try to be a contextual architect and generally like to have a dialogue with my neighbors, but in this new urban situation I did not know my neighbors.
 So I tried to think about myself an an architect in the 11th century who had to build a Cathedral in a city in Europe, and how the buildings then happened around the Cathedral.
 This was possible because this is probably the largest and most public building here.